elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 >
 > Both commands also accept the last keyword to undo or repeat the latest transaction.

-Let&#8217;s install a group, first let&#8217;s check out the available groups excluding the language groups:
+Let's install a group, first let's check out the available groups excluding the language groups:

     [root@rhel1 ~]# yum grouplist -v | grep -v Support
     Not loading "rhnplugin" plugin, as it is disabled